astudentincalifornia/Hackclub-Solder/README.md

 1. Can run LLMs*
 2. Vibration
 3. Idk why it would ever be needed
-*you would need over 128000000000 of this item and need to make necessary modifications
+<br>*you would need over 128000000000 of this item and need to make necessary modifications

 ## BOM
 1 Battery Holder